How to Write an Argumentative Essay: Everything Students Need to Know

 How to Write an Argumentative Essay in 7 Steps

-Pick something people don’t all agree on.
+You should choose a topic that people don’t all agree on.
 Topics that have easy answers obviously won't make for compelling argumentative essays.
-So, stay away from topics that are purely factual.
+Therefore, avoid discussing topics that are purely factual.
 Find something that gives you room to take a stance.

 Your thesis (the point you'll be trying to prove) should be specific, so the reader has no question about what side you're on.
 A vague idea or a topic that's too broad won't give your essay any direction.
-The more focused your thesis, the easier you'll find to build your argument.
+The more focused your thesis, the easier it'll be to build your argument.

 Back Up With Evidence

 Don't rely on opinions alone.
-Pull research from credible sources: journal articles, expert quotes, data, case studies - all of these can work.
+Pull research from credible sources: journal articles, expert quotes, data, and case studies.
 It's that solid evidence only that can make your argument stronger.
-Don't forget to keep your sources organized as well, so you can refer to them easily.
+Don't forget to keep your sources organized as well, so you can easily refer to them.

 Follow a Clear Structure